anyaantipina/LinuxDevelopment2021/11_Documenting_continuation/README.md

 man -l doxygen-doc/man/man1/guess_the_number.c.1

 NB!
 On my computer, the directory with the .mo file is called "ru_RU/LC_MESSAGES/".
 It may be different on yours.
-Use ltrace to find which directory to search in.
+Use strace to find which directory to search in.

 Earlier, I encountered an error when trying to connect doxygen to autotools and
 therefore could not finish my homework on time.